rossprogram/rossprogram.github.io/bergelson/index.md

 Lecture notes for the summer course (a subset of the notes posted on Overleaf) are available at [course notes on equidistribution](./Equidistribution_Notes.pdf).

-Meetings during the 2020-2021 meeting academic year will be [in our Zoom room](https://zoom.us/my/rossmath?pwd=R2dSMG1ETDltRVNGT2tvT1hDcEg5dz09).
+Meetings during the 2020-2021 academic year will be [in our Zoom room](https://zoom.us/my/rossmath?pwd=R2dSMG1ETDltRVNGT2tvT1hDcEg5dz09).
 We plan to meet every other Tuesday (pausing for holidays) at **6:30 PM** Eastern Time.
 Next meeting = February 2, 2021.